Turbulent disruption of density staircases in stratified shear flows: Nonlinear dynamics

-\item \textbf{Case 3}: $\text{Ri}_{b}=7.8$ (decreasing right flank of the $\Gamma$-curve), $\text{Pr}_{T}=0.25$, $\text{Pr}_{m}=7$ and $\text{Re}=1000$.
+\item \textbf{Case O}: $\text{Ri}_{b}=7.8$ (decreasing right flank of the $\Gamma$-curve) and $\text{Pr}_{T}=0.25$.
 This set of parameters has been chosen in the unstable region (b) as shown in figure~\ref{fig:stability_plot_maximum_unstable_wave_number}, so that $\Delta > 0$.
-The maximum growth rate is $\sigma_{\text{max}} \simeq 0.09$ and attained for a wavenumber $k_{\text{amax}} \simeq 30.4$.
+The maximum growth rate is $\sigma_{\text{max}} \simeq 0.09$ and attained for a wavenumber $k_{\text{max}} \simeq 30.4$.
 Therefore we expect the development of structures of length-scale $\sim 0.2$ dimensionless space units in around $10$ dimensionless time units.
 Since $\Delta > 0$, we also expect some kind of oscillatory behaviour in the time evolution of the buoyancy and velocity profiles.
-We show the numerical results as well as the evolution in time of the amplitude of the fastest growing mode (corresponding to $k_{\text{amax}}$) in figures~\ref{fig:time_evolution_fastest_growing_mode},~\ref{fig:evolution_Pr_T_025_Rib_78_early_times},~\ref{fig:evolution_Pr_T_025_Rib_78_mid_times} and~\ref{fig:evolution_Pr_T_025_Rib_78_late_times}.
+We show the time evolution of the amplitude of the fastest growing mode (corresponding to $k_{\text{max}}$) as well as numerical profiles in figures~\ref{fig:time_evolution_fastest_growing_mode},~\ref{fig:evolution_Pr_T_025_Rib_78_early_times},~\ref{fig:evolution_Pr_T_025_Rib_78_mid_times} and~\ref{fig:evolution_Pr_T_025_Rib_78_late_times}.
 After a transient phase, yet before the saturation of the instability, the perturbation appears to grow at the predicted rate simultaneously and concomitantly in both the shear and stratification profiles.
+Interestingly, staircases seem to `pulse' with a period of approximately $3$ dimensionless time units, corresponding to the theoretical period $2\pi / (0.5\Delta_{0}(k_{\text{max}})^{1/2}) \simeq 3$ (see section~\ref{section:instability_properties}).
 Furthermore, the development of buoyancy and velocity staircases appears to be locked and in phase.
-Interestingly, the layers seem to `pulse' with a period of \cpc{approximately} $3$ dimensionless time units, \cpc{corresponding} to the theoretical period $2\pi / (0.5\Delta_{0}(k_{\text{amax}})^{1/2}) \simeq 3$ (see section~\ref{section:instability_properties}).
 The initial layers (before they start merging), have a length scale of $\sim 0.2$ dimensionless space units, \cpc{demonstrating} the \cpc{relevance} of the linear stability analysis.
-Similar dynamics is observed for other sets of linearly unstable parameters on the decreasing right flank of the $\Gamma$-curve satisfying $\Delta > 0$.
+Similar dynamics are observed for other sets of linearly unstable parameters on the decreasing right flank of the $\Gamma$-curve satisfying $\Delta > 0$.